Learn how to activate a Fotoware client product (Windows or Mac) using a license server rather than online software activation.

 It is hidden, but you can find it in the folder using the ls -al command to list the folder contents in the Terminal.

-The file can be edited with any plain text editor such as vi, pico, or even TextEdit.
+The file can be edited with any plain text editor such as vi, Pico, or TextEdit.

 Tip: If you're using TextEdit to open the file, you may have to press Command-Shift-period in the Open dialog box to display hidden files.